wdporter/i-am-that-vuepress/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 **M:**&ensp;For the centre of your being to emerge into consciousness.
-The three states of sleeping, dreaming and waking are all in consciousness, the manifested; what you call ‘consciousness’ will also be manifested in time; beyond consciousness altogether lies the unmanifested.
+The three states of sleeping, dreaming and waking are all in consciousness, the manifested; what you call “consciousness” will also be manifested in time; beyond consciousness altogether lies the unmanifested.
 And beyond all and pervading all is the heart of being, which beats steadily — manifested–unmanifested, manifested–unmanifested (<span data-tippy-content="Manifested condition with the three <em>guna</em>s, qualities — <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.
-The Supreme Absolute conceived of as possessing qualities like love, mercy etc., as distinguished from the undifferentiated Absolute of the <em>Advaita Vedanta</em>.">saguna</span>–<span data-tippy-content="The unconditioned, without form, qualities or attributes.">nirguna</span>).
+The Supreme Absolute conceived of as possessing qualities like love, mercy and so forth, as distinguished from the undifferentiated Absolute of the <em>Advaita Vedanta</em>.">saguna</span>–<span data-tippy-content="The unconditioned, without form, qualities or attributes.">nirguna</span>).

 **Q:**&ensp;On the verbal level, it sounds all right.
-I can visualise myself as the seed of being, a point in consciousness, with my sense ‘I am’ pulsating, appearing and disappearing alternately.
+I can visualise myself as the seed of being, a point in consciousness, with my sense “I Am” pulsating, appearing and disappearing alternately.
 But what am I to do to realise it as a fact, to go beyond into the changeless, wordless Reality?